 See how your team compares and get ideas for your social media recruiting strategy by finding out:

-- What are their social recruiting goals?
+- Why do teams use social media?
+What are their main goals?

 - What content types and topics do they post on social media?
+And what works best?

 Looking for more stats and ideas on how recruiters use social media?
-Download the full social recruiting and employer branding 2022 report.
+Download the full social recruiting and employer branding 2023 report.

-96% of recruitment teams use social media
+98% of recruitment, talent acquisition and employer branding teams use social media

-Additional statistics show that 51% share (some of) their social media account(s) with other departments within the company (for example, corporate or marketing teams).
-And 62% use their personal profiles (for example, LinkedIn profile) as a communication channel for recruitment and/or employer branding purposes.
+Additional statistics show that 56% share (some of) their social media account(s) with other departments within the company (for example, corporate or marketing teams).
+And 67% use their personal profiles (for example, LinkedIn profile) as a communication channel for recruitment and/or employer branding purposes.

-In contrast, just 4% of recruitment specialists do not currently use social media.
+In contrast, just 2% of recruitment specialists do not currently use social media.

 LinkedIn and Facebook are the most-used channels for social recruiting

-For those recruitment teams who use social media as a communication channel, the vast majority use LinkedIn (79%) and Facebook (71%).
+For those recruitment teams who use social media as a communication channel, the vast majority use LinkedIn (78%) and Facebook (65%).

 Recruiters are focusing their social media strategy on getting more applications

 Our social recruiting statistics showed that most recruiters are moving away from focusing on what can be called “vanity social media metrics,” such as follower numbers (19%).
+However, we see a significant upward shift for increasing number of social media followers (34% in 2023, vs 19% in 2022), which just overtook increasing engagement as the 4th most popular social media goal for recruitment professionals in 2023.

-Instead, teams are focusing on number of applications, reach and website traffic as their main social media goals, with 62%, 53% and 44% selecting these options respectively.
+Instead, teams are focusing on number of applications, reach and website traffic as their main social media goals, with 64%, 46% and 46% selecting these options respectively.

-86% encourage their employees to engage with their social recruiting content
+90% encourage their employees to engage with their social recruiting content

 Most recruitment, talent acquisition and employer branding specialists involve their employees in their social recruiting activities.
-Out of the 242 specialists who use social media, 86% indicated that they encourage their employees to share and engage with their recruitment content.
+Out of the 100 specialists who use social media, 90% indicated that they encourage their employees to share and engage with their recruitment content.

 Most teams use content creation tools for their social media posts

-Of the 123 recruitment specialists who indicated that they create their content themselves, 98% use some form of tool to make their social media visuals.
+Of the 58 recruitment specialists who indicated that they create their content themselves, 95% use some form of tool to make their social media visuals.

 71% of teams face content creation challenges